clingen-data-model/vcep-tracker-generator/Variant Tracker Project Maintenance.md

  * Select the deployment type as “Library” and add a description to the deployment that includes a version number to ensure the most up-to-date Google Script can be easily selected.
  * Select “Deploy” in the bottom right hand corner of the popup window you are working in.

-2. Separately update each Variant Tracker Report (they are currently running on the outdated deployment of the Variation Tracker Project Google Apps Script).
+2. Separately update each Variant Tracker Report.
  * Work through each report by selecting “Extensions” followed by “Apps Script” in each report’s Google Sheets toolbar.
+(This process is in the process of being automated).
  * The new window that opens will contain wrapper functions that locally execute the functions from the master file.
  * On the left-hand sidebar, select the library titled, “VariationTrackerProject”.
  * In the popup window, select the most recent version (highest number) of the VariationTrackerProject library.